 Angular patches of pink dot a map of Los Angeles.
 Except for a few splotches in the San Fernando Valley, the pastel areas appear far from the famed hills of Hollywood and Beverly Hills.
-Instead, they hover over more infamous locales, cities and neighborhoods like Inglewood, Long Beach and Compton.
+Instead, they hover over more infamous locales, cities and neighborhoods such as Inglewood, Long Beach, and Compton.

 The reality on the ground would suggest otherwise.